Detuning-symmetric laser cooling of many mechanical modes with a photothermally modified cavity

 where $S_\text{F}$ is the power spectral density of the environmental force noise.
 As such, a change in the observed $\langle x^2 \rangle$ serves as a proxy for total optical damping ($\Gamma_G+\Gamma_\mathcal{T}$), as long as optical-spring induced changes in $\Omega_\text{m}$ and $m$ \cite{Clark2024Nov} are accounted for.

 Fig.~\ref{fig2}(a) shows the system used to observe multimode stabilization.
 The mechanical element is a 3.3~mm $\times$ 3.1~mm, 180 nm thick Si$_3$N$_4$ membrane (patterned into the shown hexagonal lattice) positioned within a 30-$\upmu$m-long fiber optical cavity addressed by two lasers.
-The first ``control'' laser (1550 nm) achieves finesse $10^4$ (depending on membrane position); the main purpose of this laser is to apply optomechanical forces, but its signal is also used to feedback-stabilize the cavity length.
-The second ``readout'' laser (1417 nm) provides a low-finesse ($\lesssim 300$) readout with negligible back-action and sensitivity that is independent of the control laser.
+The first ``control'' laser (1550 nm) achieves finesse $10^4$ (depending on membrane position); the main purpose of this laser is to apply optomechanical forces, but its signal is also used to feedback-stabilize the cavity length via piezoelectric actuators below the fiber mirrors; note the feedback gain is reduced to a value well below the threshold at which it influences the mechanical spectrum (especially the damping parameters).
+The second ``readout'' laser (1417 nm) provides a low-finesse ($\lesssim 300$) readout with negligible back-action and sensitivity that is essentially independent of the control laser.

 The mirrors nominally comprise a 16-bilayer Bragg-stack -- each bilayer having a quarter-wavelength layer of SiO$_2$ (267 nm) and Ta$_2$O$_5$ (188 nm).
 Four bilayers are then removed from each \cite{Bernard2020Nov} to reduce the cavity finesse from their as-coated value $10^5$, leaving a nearly unetched Ta$_2$O$_5$ layer at the surface.
 Light circulating in the cavity applies radiation pressure over a $10$-$\upmu$m-diameter spot near the center of the membrane.